 Offsetting:

-when there is a legally enforceable right to set off the
+there is a legally enforceable right to set off the recognized

 Current and deferred tax for the year:

-Current and deferred tax are recognised in profit or loss,
+Current and deferred tax are recognized in profit or loss,

-except when they relate to items that are recognised
+except when they relate to items that are recognized in other

-in other comprehensive income or directly in equity,
+comprehensive income or directly in equity, in which case,

-in which case, the current and deferred tax are also
+the current and deferred tax are also recognized in other

 2.19 Research and development expenditure